cross-solution/YawikDocs/source/modules/applications/index.rst

 API
 ^^^

-It is possible to create an application through POST request to `api/apply` passing in the apply id of the job ad as query parameter.
+It is possible to create an application through a POST request to `api/apply` passing in the apply id of the job ad as query parameter.

 The data must be sent with the content type `multipart/form-data`